Caring For Your New Artificial Grass Lawn

 One of the biggest reasons homeowners in the Puget Sound area switch to artificial grass is to get their weekends back.
 No mowing, no fertilizing, no reseeding after a wet winter destroyed the lawn again.
-That doesn't change once we finish the install.
+Once we finish your artificial grass lawn install these common natural lawn issues disappear.
 But like any outdoor surface you invest in, your turf will look and perform better with a little routine attention.

 The good news: we're talking minutes, not hours.
-Here's everything you need to know, whether you're a new customer or you've had turf for a few years and want to make sure you're staying on top of it.
+Here's everything you need to know about how to clean and care for artificial turf, whether you're a new customer or you've had turf for a few years.

 Content Blocks